fhildeb/lukso-node-guide/docs/guides/hardware-setup/component-assembly.md

 This sequence will walk you through all the steps I followed while installing the hardware components for my node and includes installing memory, storage devices, antennas, and hard disks.

-:::tip
+:::warning

-Before you start building, ground yourself by touching a metal object, like a heater, to discharge any static electricity.
-This simple precaution helps prevent damage to sensitive technical components.
+Before you start building, ground yourself by touching a metal object, like a heater, to discharge any static electricity and prevent damage to sensitive technical components.

 :::